 How to Know If a Dog Is Right for You

 When looking for the right dog for your family, it’s important to make the perfect match.
 First, consider the dog’s activity level.
 If you’re a person who loves to be active, then a more active dog will be a great match for you.
-But if you’re more of a couch potato, you should choose a dog with a mellower personality.
+However, if you’re more of a couch potato, you should choose a dog with a mellower personality.

 To learn more about pit bulls, go to All About Pit Bull Breeds.